 iOrnament 1.5.2 is $1.99 USD (or equivalent amount in other currencies) and available worldwide exclusively through the iTunes App Store in the Education category.

 Located in Munich, Germany, Science-to-touch was founded in 2012 by Jurgen Richter-Gebert, mathematics professor and expert in geometry and visualization.
-It is a collection of projects which are aimed at interactive visualization of science.
-The basic philosophy behind the project is that visualization and interactivity makes science accessible, understandable and fun.
+It is a collection of projects which are aimed at the interactive visualization of science.
+The basic philosophy behind the project is that visualization and interactivity make science accessible, understandable and fun.
 The iOrnament App is the first release of Science-to-touch.
-Science-to-touch tries to provide high quality content that helps to get in touch with various interesting topics.
+Science-to-touch tries to provide high-quality content that helps to get in touch with various interesting topics.
 All projects should be equally creative, informative and accessible.
 Copyright (C) 2014 Science-to-touch.
 All Rights Reserved.
 Apple, the Apple logo, iPhone, iPod and iPad are registered trademarks of Apple Inc. in the U.S. and/or other countries.